jeremywbrazell/reading-notes/401-Reading-Prep.md

     - Should use cause & effect analysis or failure mode & effects analysis instead

 ### How To Use the 5 Whys
 1. Assemble A Team
 1. Define the Problem
 1. Ask the First “Why?”
 1. Ask “Why?”
 Four More Times

 ![](5whys.png)

-    5.Know When To Stop
+5. Know When To Stop
     -You may reach the root cause before the 5th why